BitwodedSeleshiDemissie/PriceNotifier_App/README.md

 I made sure the scraping follows ethical guidelines by limiting it to once every 60 minutes to avoid overloading the system.

-To receive updates seamlessly, I integrated the free WhatsApp messaging API, Twilio, since I use WhatsApp daily to communicate with my family and friends.
+To receive updates seamlessly, I integrated the free WhatsApp messaging API, Twilio, since I use WhatsApp daily to communicate with my family and friends(This way I stay informed even without planning to!).

 Instead of paying an extra $7 per month to host it as a background service on Render (which only offers a free version with limited features for web applications), I wrapped the app in a web application format.